 - If backups are saved to local cluster storage, move the files to a safe, off-cluster location when the backup is complete.

 - If backups are saved to NFS mounts, use a scale-out NFS solution such as Dell EMC Isilon to prevent IO bottlenecks.

-- Consider using Greenplum integration to stream backups to the Dell EMC Data Domain enterprise backup platform.
+- Consider using Greenplum integration to stream backups to the Dell EMC Data Domain or Veritas NetBackup enterprise backup platforms.